mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/mongo.md

 - Connect to a database with a given username; user will be prompted for password `mongo --username {{username}} {{database}} --password`

-- Evaluate a javascript expression on the database `mongo --eval '{{JSON.stringify(db.foo.findOne())}}' {{database}}`
+- Evaluate a JavaScript expression on the database `mongo --eval '{{JSON.stringify(db.foo.findOne())}}' {{database}}`